The title of this page is HISTORY, but really, it is Herstory. The reason Accounting for Jewelers, the company, exists is because of a family history.

 For all the time I've spent over the years doing bookkeeping, I never loved the actual programs.

 The purpose was what I liked, while the process was still a chore.

-It wasn't until I took the time to self-educate myself in small business bookkeeping did I find Xero.
-Xero Accounting Software is what changed my world.
+It wasn't until I took the time to self-educate myself in small business bookkeeping that I found Xero.
+Xero Accounting Software changed my world.
 It was the missing key that made everything understandable for me.
 I had been using Quickbooks for 15 years.
-This was the turning point in 2013 that allowed me to feel comfortable helping jewelers understand their numbers and help them be successful with less stress than what I experienced with my father.
+Moving to Xero in 2013 was the turning point that allowed me to feel comfortable helping jewelers understand their numbers and help them be successful with less stress than what I experienced with my father.

-As the founder of Accounting for Jewelers, I know these three people would be proud to know that it was their lives that have allowed me to be helpful to others.
+As the founder of Accounting for Jewelers, I know these three people, my dad, mom and grandmother would be proud to know that it was their lives that have allowed me to be helpful to others.

 If you want to know the reason I prefer Xero over Quickbooks, then click here and jump to Why We Do It.